MIT-Emerging-Talent/username/README.md

 # Hi there! 👋 Welcome to my GitHub

-I'm a **Data Analyst** and **Web Developer** with a passion for uncovering insights and building solutions that make an impact.
+I'm a **Data Analyst** and **Web Developer** with a passion for uncovering insights and building
-Whether it's crunching numbers, visualizing data, or coding up sleek web apps,
+solutions that make an impact.
+Whether it's crunching numbers, visualizing data, or coding up sleek
-I thrive on challenges and love solving problems with creativity and logic.
+web apps, I thrive on challenges and love solving problems with creativity and logic.

 ---

 ## 🚀 About Me

-- **🔍 Curious Analyst**: I love diving into datasets to find meaningful patterns and tell compelling stories through data.
+- **🔍 Curious Analyst**: I love diving into datasets to find meaningful patterns and tell compelling
+  stories through data.
-- **💻 Problem-Solving Coder**: I build clean, efficient, and user-friendly websites that solve real-world problems.
+- **💻 Problem-Solving Coder**: I build clean, efficient, and user-friendly websites that solve real-
+  world problems.
-- **📚 Lifelong Learner**: Constantly leveling up my skills in Python, SQL, JavaScript, and data visualization tools.
+- **📚 Lifelong Learner**: Constantly leveling up my skills in Python, SQL, JavaScript, and data
+  visualization tools.
-- **🌍 Advocate for Change**: Passionate about working with data that contributes to social improvement, especially in poverty, education, and equity.
+- **🌍 Advocate for Change**: Passionate about working with data that contributes to social
+  improvement, especially in poverty, education, and equity.

 ---